 Insider tips on St James’ Park parking

-Times Square Car Park is another advisable parking spot on matchdays.
+Finally, Times Square Car Park should be a consideration when looking for a car parking space for Newcastle away.
 The postcode is NE1 4AD and there are 635 parking spaces.
-Parking is reasonably priced, and it's only a 15-minute walk to the stadium, so fans should seriously consider this as another option.
+Parking is reasonably priced, and it's only a 15-minute walk to the stadium.

 Blue badge parking